-Because the market feasibility process is complex and timeconsuming, often it is conducted by specialized consultants.
+Because the market feasibility process is complex and time-consuming, it is often conducted by specialized consultants.
 Independent restaurateurs may find that the cost of engaging a market feasibility consultant is prohibitive.
-However, it is possible-and certainly advisable for entrepreneurs to conduct an abbreviated market feasibility study.
+However, it is possible-and certainly advisable-for entrepreneurs to conduct an abbreviated market feasibility study.
 Resources and guidelines for conducting a restaurant feasibility study are available from the National Restaurant Association.
 (Consult Appendix 1 for information on contacting the National Restaurant Association.)

-Market feasibility studies generally follow the process presented-in simplified and shortened form-in Figure 1.4.
+Market feasibility studies generally follow the process presented-in simplified and shortened form-in Figure 1-4.
 Demographic data and economic factors for the community are analyzed to determine the potential market for the restaurant.
 Traffic counts and proximity to demand generators are used to assess the viability of possible sites for the restaurant.
 A competitive analysis is performed to determine whether the market can sustain another restaurant at each potential site.
 Based on these analyses, sales projections are formulated.
-Each of these steps in the market feasibility study is described in greater detail in the sections that follow.
+Each of these steps in the market feasibility study is described in greater detail below.